-We do not actively promote our prints on Visual Wilderness.
-However, we do sell several thousand dollars worth of prints through our website.
+We do not actively promote our landscape photography prints on Visual Wilderness.
+However, we do sell several thousand dollars worth of fine art prints through our website every year.
 So this year when we Jay was contacted by Weingarten, he was not surprised by the images that they selected for their 2018 Fine Arts calendar titled “The Earth”.

 Here are five take-aways regarding which landscape photos have been sold as prints or licensed by magazines or calendars.

 #1 – Clients do NOT care what camera and lens you use

 As landscape photographers, we love to engage in endless debates about the latest and greatest equipment.
 Some of us even memorize the specs on every new camera and lenses produced in the last five years.
 And who among us is not tempted to spend that extra bonus we got on the newest equipment?

 In all the years we have worked with a variety of clients, not a single client has ever asked about the camera and lens I use for my landscape photography.
 This is true for this calendar project as well.
 Two of the images chose by the client were taken with… drum role please… an 8.2 MP Canon 20D Digital SLR with max resolution of 3504 x 2336 pixels. 😉

 When a customer looks at this calendar, he or she would be hard-pressed to tell which images were taken with 8.2 MPixel camera.